Student speaks out after surviving hit-and-run in Brickell

 Edelman spoke on “The Wake Up the Sun Podcast” with Matt Williams.

-Edelman and Greenfield strolled along the sidewalk with who appears to be the woman also mentioned in a recently-released Miami Police crash report.
-The woman was not seriously injured.
+Edelman and Greenfield were seen strolling along the sidewalk with who appears to be the woman also mentioned in a recently released Miami Police crash report.
+She was not seriously injured.

-The SUV jumps the curb in the video, smashing into the men, and a Brickell City Center wall, then stops in the landscaping and on the sidewalk.
+Surveillance video shows the SUV jumping the curb, smashing into the men and a Brickell City Center wall before coming to a stop in the landscaping and on the sidewalk.

 City of Miami Police have had this case since the morning it happened.
-Despite an SUV being left behind at the scene and collected as evidence, they haven’t released any info on suspects, persons of interests or any additional video of the still unsolved hit-and-run.
+Despite an SUV being left behind at the scene and collected as evidence, they haven’t released any information on suspects, persons of interest or any additional video of the still unsolved hit-and-run.

-Sources with knowledge of the case said police are awaiting results of DNA testing done on scene.
+Sources with knowledge of the case said police are awaiting results of DNA testing done at the scene.

 Len spoke to 7News a few days after the tragedy.